-JBL Spinner BT turntable includes aptX HD for wireless playback
+JBL Spinner BT turntable includes aptX HD for near lossless wireless playback

-(Pocket-lint) - JBL, a sub-brand of Harman, has unveiled the JBL Spinner BT - a vinyl deck with Bluetooth and aptX HD support.
+JBL, a sub-brand of Harman, has unveiled the JBL Spinner BT - a vinyl deck with Bluetooth and aptX HD support.

 This means it can transmit near lossless audio wirelessly to a Bluetooth speaker, amp or system.
 There is also an analogue output with a switchable moving magnet phono stage, so it can be hooked up to traditional audio systems too.